 Hunters will never find a lack of things to do during the off-season; stay active, hone their skills, and bond with nature.
 Every moment that isn’t spent out hunting constitutes the anticipation for the next season, followed by the joy of being able to gear up and go do it all over again.

-Hunters can make the most of this temporary downtime by being well-prepared, well-informed, and well-excited to get back out into the field.
+The off-season is just as valuable as the hunt itself.
+You can make the most of this temporary downtime by being well-prepared, well-informed, and well-excited to get back out into the field.